MonikaJov/Informaciska_bezbednost_project/README.md

 •	To write blogs, the user needs to be a premium user or an admin.

-•	To change roles, the user needs to be an admin.
+•	To change user roles, the user needs to be an admin.

 •	Any user can comment on a post, but only the author can edit their post, and both authors and admins can delete a post.